Shahad-AlSaleem/shahad-alsaleem.github.io/content/_index.md

 title: "Home"
 ---

+I started in biochemistry — then pivoted into offensive security, and never looked back.

-Information Security Specialist and penetration tester.
-I work across vulnerability assessment and offensive security — **networks, web applications, APIs, and cloud** — following the OWASP, NIST, and NCA ECC frameworks, and I've trained others on web application penetration testing.
+Today I work across vulnerability assessment and penetration testing: networks, web applications, APIs, and cloud, following OWASP, NIST, and NCA ECC frameworks.
+I've validated findings and prioritized risk using Qualys and Tenable, and I've trained others on penetration testing at Tuwaiq Academy and Tamkeen Journy.

-I'm also the **founder of CyberShe**, the largest women's cybersecurity community in the Middle East, where we run CTF competitions, workshops, and courses.
+I'm also the founder of CyberShe, the largest women's cybersecurity community in the Middle East.

 This site is my public notebook: HTB, THM, CTF, and web / bug-bounty writeups, plus my certifications and notes.